Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Directions: Located near the junction with Linden Road.
 10 minutes walk from Bournville Rail Station, buses 11 & 84 stop nearby.

-Brandwood End Cemetery, off Woodthorpe Rd, Kings Heath, Birmingham, West Midlands, B14 6EQ
+Brandwood End Cemetery, Woodthorpe Road, Kings Heath, Birmingham, West Midlands, B14 6EQ

 Between 11am and 2pm on Saturday the 13th September 2014, Friends of Brandwood End Cemetery will join with Bereavement Services staff in a number of small displays and WW1 commemorative events.
 These will include short WW1 grave walks and an invitation to members of the public to bring along any items of WW1 memorabilia and share stories passed on through their families.
 We are especially interested to hear from those who have relatives buried in Brandwood End with a connection to WW1.
 Event not suitable for children under the age of 8.